 And a cute little playground by the beach:

 After that, it was time for lunch so we went to Soda Teresita, across from the beach.
 Highly recommend it.
 The food was local and really good!

 Milana had some watermelon juice and arroz con pollo, which she loved:

 I had the casado with pork chop, which was awesome:

-Next to the fruit stand, was a guy making the same treat we had in Belize.
+If you see these stands, stop by and have some!
+It’s similar to what we had in Belize and so good.
 Shaved ice with cherry syrup, powdered milk and condensed milk on top, called the copo.
 Of course, we couldn’t pass it up since it was a favorite in Belize:

 On our last night at the Andaz, we drove into town for dinner.
 First, we stopped at a local little shop for some batidos.
 We got mango and strawberry, both were great!

 Then, we went to a local soda and had some more great local food.
 I had the pork chop casado (my favorite here!), Dave had the carne asada casado, and Milana had the chicken casado.
 We also had passion fruit and blackberry juices, which were awesome.
 We all liked our food and the price was very reasonable, compared to areas near and at the hotel!